apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 > …
 > We had design tenets for Office 2007 that said, “Don’t do adaptive behaviors.”

-So yeah, maybe we’ll rediscover that generative UI is a dead end.
+So yeah, maybe we’ll discover that generative UI is a dead end.
 Or *maybe* LLMs are powerful enough to overcome these hurdles, and eventually this will be the only kind of UI that matters.

 Either way, it’ll be an interesting few years.